 An age-old alternative to chemical laundry detergent, soap nuts are a 100% natural detergent.
-You’ll have no problem using soap nuts if you have sensitive skin or nut allergies, as they are not actually nuts but berries.
+Soap nuts are not actually nuts but berries (also called soap berries), and as such, you’ll have no problem using them if you have sensitive skin or nut allergies.
 The fruit gets the “nut” in its name from the hard shell that forms around it when it dries.

-Each bag contains 200 grams of soap nut shells, a small cotton bag, and an instruction leaflet.
+Each bag contains 200 grams of soap nut shells, a small cotton cloth bag, and an instruction leaflet.
 You can use each pack for up to 80 wash loads.
 The cotton bag even makes for a great snack bag or for saving small items.
 The instruction booklets not only contain instructions on how to make nuts soap.
 But also how to make shampoo and plant protection spray.

 (ships from the UK)

 An order for 4 oz. bag of soap nuts from White Dormouse comes with two muslin bags.
 One plain and the other beautifully decorated with leaf embroidery.
 They recommend that you use only two shells when washing with hot water.
 When using cold or warm water, they advise that you use 4 to 6 shells.
 You can use this product up to six times before they are no longer active.

 Nola Roots sells soap nuts with the inner seeds removed.
 They source their pristine soap nuts from India and you can buy 8 oz or 3 oz packs.
 Nola Roots also sells ground soap nuts, which they call Aritha powder.

 They recommend that consumers use their soap nuts as washing detergent while you can use the powder (Aritha) for cosmetic purposes.
 However, both the nuts and powder serve as an all-purpose cleaner.

 Packaged in paper bags, their pack contains 25 soap nuts and one muslin bag.
 They recommend using an average of 5 shells for one wash load or less If you use soft water for washing.
 You can reuse the natural detergent up to 50 times.